Highland Copper (CVE:HI) Shares Up 20% – Here’s Why

-Shares of Highland Copper Company Inc. (CVE:HI – Get Free Report) shot up 20% during mid-day trading on Thursday .
+Highland Copper Company Inc. (CVE:HI – Get Free Report) was up 20% on Thursday .
 The stock traded as high as C$0.12 and last traded at C$0.12.
-883,912 shares changed hands during trading, an increase of 1,074% from the average session volume of 75,290 shares.
+Approximately 883,912 shares changed hands during mid-day trading, an increase of 1,074% from the average daily volume of 75,290 shares.
 The stock had previously closed at C$0.10.

 About Highland Copper